A halo model approach for mock catalogs of time-variable strong gravitational lenses: Create a mock catalog of time-variable strong lenses

 An advantage of mock catalogs is that we can easily check how distributions of lens and source parameters differ from those of unlensed populations.
 As specific examples, Fig.~\ref{fig: ehalo_egal_dist_qso} shows probability distributions of the lens ellipticity and the alignment between the lens galaxy and lens halo separately for double and quad lenses.
 We find that the lensing halos and galaxies of quad lens systems typically have higher ellipticity than those of double lenses, although not as pronounced as in quad lens systems in OM10+.
 Our result is broadly consistent with previous studies~\citep[see, e.g.,][]{Rozo:2007bj}.

 The probability distributions of the position angle of lens halos and galaxies against the position angle of external shear are shown in the left and middle panels in Fig.~\ref{fig: phalo_pgal_ppert_dist_qso}.
 We also plot the distribution of external shear itself in the right panel of Fig.~\ref{fig: phalo_pgal_ppert_dist_qso}.
 It appears that the probability distribution in quad lenses shows slight tails toward the higher values compared to the one in double lenses.
+We conduct the Kolmogorov-Smirnov test at $\gamma_{\mathrm{ext}}$ to confirm that the difference of the tails is significant with the p-value of {$3\times 10^{-10}$}.
 We also find that the relative orientation of lens halos and galaxies against external shear is biased for both cases of double and quad lenses, albeit weakly, compared to OM10+.
 That is, for double lenses, the direction of external shear is more likely to be aligned with the minor axis of the lens halo and lens galaxy, whereas, for quad lenses, the direction of external shear is more likely to be aligned with the major axis.
 This bias can be understood through the degeneracy between the ellipticity of the lens object and the external shear~\citep[see, e.g.,][]{1997ApJ...482..604K}.
 However, our mock catalogs exhibit a more complex bias than OM10+ due to the compound lens model as described in Sec.~\ref{sec: lensmodel}.
 It may be related with their differences in the distributions of lens ellipticities discussed in Fig.~\ref{fig: ehalo_egal_dist_qso}.

 One of the quantities that are related to the maximum image separation is the velocity dispersion of galaxies, which is displayed in Fig.~\ref{fig: velp_dist_qso} in the same manner as in Fig.~\ref{fig: zl_zs_dist_qso}.
 We remind the reader that OM10+ adopts the velocity dispersion function for $\sigma_{e/8}$ based on \cite{2018MNRAS.480.3842O}, which is shown in Eq.~\eqref{eq: vdf_sigma_e8} with the redshift evolution in Eq.~\eqref{eq: vdf_sigma_e8_z}.
 We convert $\sigma_{e/8}$ to $\sigma_{e}$ using Eq.~\eqref{eq: convert_sig_e8_to_sig_e} to fairly compare both results.
 The distributions of maximum image separation and velocity dispersion show similar shapes because of their tight relation, e.g., $\Delta \theta\propto \sigma_e^2$ in the SIS case.
 As noted above, the reason why lenses with larger $\sigma_e$ are expected compared to OM10+ is that our lens model is able to represent galaxy groups and galaxy clusters.
 In addition, we may underestimate the number of lenses at small velocity dispersions due to the cutoff of small-mass halos.